fosron/fosroncms/README.md

 A cms in PHP/Python/Ruby.
 Different languages, same functionality.

 The code is done for a college course, just to show some basic functionality.

-Version 0.0001
+#### Many inconsistencies, not much security, some Lithuanian, some English names.
+Use it on your own risk!!

-All code is done on micro-frameworks
+All code is done on micro-frameworks.

 **PHP version is using:**
 * Framework [Silex](http://silex.sensiolabs.org/)